eclypse-prime/pijersi-engine/README.md

 This project is a C++ implementation of a Pijersi game engine aimed to be used in C#/Unity.

-To learn more about Pijersi:
+To learn more about Pijersi: [official repo](https://github.com/LucasBorboleta/pijersi).

 The project contains:
 * The actual C++ engine